HackYourFuture/JavaScript2/test/README.md

 You’ll be doing a comprehension test.
 It will be about the most important JavaScript concepts you’ve learned about so far (JavaScript1 and JavaScript2).

 ## Practical information
--  The test will start at **10.30 until 11.30**.
-Please be available from 10.15 to avoid being late!
--  It will be done online
--  There will be 3 questions
+Practical information about the test will be shared in the class channel prior to the test.
+Keep an eye on it!

 ## Purpose of the test
 The purpose of this exam is to test your comprehension of JavaScript 1 and JavaScript 2 concepts.